SaraBecelaere/STREAM-PRS/README.md

 - `LDpred2_and_lassosum2.r`: runs LDpred2 and lassosum2
 - `get_best_PRS.r` **OR** `get_best_PRS_linear.r` (depending on if the phenotype is indicated to be binary or not): PC-corrects and standardizes all scores.
 Then selects the best score per tool and across all tools.

+*Note: if some files give 'Permission denied' errors try using chmod + file to change the file permissions*

 #### Note on LDpred2 and lassosum2

 For some GWAS, an additional filtering step is necessary to get results from LDpred2 and lassosum2.
 For this reason, an additional script is provided: `LDpred2_and_lassosum2_extra_QC.r`.
 In the STREAM-PRS.bash script, just replace `LDpred2_and_lassosum2.r` with `LDpred2_and_lassosum2_extra_QC.r`.